Violin Concerto No. 2 (Mozart)

 Violin Concerto No. 2 in D major, K. 211 was composed by Wolfgang Amadeus Mozart in 1775.
 The concerto has the usual fast–slow–fast structure.

+Stanley Sadie describes the first movement as uncharacteristic of Mozart, almost clumsily written and curiously old-fashioned.
+He points out that the last movement, a rondo in the style of a minuet, instead of bringing back the original thematic material at the end as would be expected, uses material from the second section.

+Structure

-The movements of the work have the tempo headings:
+The movements of the work have the tempo indications :

 The concerto lasts around 20 minutes.
 It is scored for 2 oboes, 2 horns in D and strings.

 Like the Violin Concerto No. 4 and the Violin Concerto No. 5, the solo exposition and the recapitulation are completed by tutti exposition's codetta.